<< November 2013 | January 2014 >>

 These links are not updated for accuracy; older links may be dead.

-This service is run by John Hubbard (write to me).Sea otters sleep holding hands to keep from drifting apart.
+This service is run by John Hubbard (write to me).Shakespeare’s character with the most lines is Falstaff.